OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### phonetic(s, s encoding)

 Returns a phonetic encoding of a string, based on an available phonetic algorithm.
 See the [section on phonetic clustering](cellediting#clustering-methods) for more information.
 Can be one of the following supported phonetic methods: [metaphone, doublemetaphone, metaphone3](https://www.wikipedia.org/wiki/Metaphone), [soundex](https://en.wikipedia.org/wiki/Soundex), [cologne](https://en.wikipedia.org/wiki/Cologne_phonetics).
+Quotes are required around your encoding method.
 For example, `"Ruth Prawer Jhabvala".phonetic("metaphone")` outputs the string “R0PRWRJHBFL”.
-Note that quotes are required around your method; otherwise, it will default to metaphone3.

 ###### reinterpret(s, s encoder)